pantheon-systems/documentation/source/content/crisis-response-upstream.md

 ![Crisis Response WP home page](../images/covid-response-home.png)

-If you are a government, medical, or educational institution with a crisis communications website, or a non-profit organization directly providing relief, we will [provide the full service of our WebOps platform](https://pantheon.io/resources-navigate-covid-19) at no charge through December 31, 2020.
+If you are a government, medical, or educational institution with a crisis communications website, or a non-profit organization directly providing relief, we will [provide the full service of our WebOps platform](https://pantheon.io/resources-navigate-covid-19) at no charge.
 We want you to deliver vital information to the public without worrying about traffic cost or site availability.

 ## Features